s3anAK/s3anAK.github.io/index.md

 <img src="https://user-images.githubusercontent.com/56090826/212568270-e2facdc4-2bad-45c7-b51b-fed02ec8a0b7.png" alt="me" width="70%"/>

 Hey there!
-I'm Sean King and I'm a freshman at UC San Diego studying Computer Science.
+I'm Sean King and I'm a sophomore at UC San Diego studying Computer Science.

 I'm passionate about using computer science to solve real world problems, particularly those relating to the natural world.
 To that end, I am interested in GIS, maps, and scientific applications of computer science.
 A copy of my resumse is [here](https://s3anak.github.io/finalResume.pdf).
-I am currently looking for an internship for Summer 2023.

-Outside of computing, I spend most of my time outdoors and in nature; I love mountaineering, trail running, backpacking, biking, and anything that involves the mountains.
+Outside of computing, I spend most of my time outdoors and in nature; I love rock climbing, mountaineering, trail running, backpacking, biking, and anything that involves the mountains.
 The photo above is from atop the 13,714' Mount Corcoran midway through a 15-hour day in the High Sierra.

 Some places you can find me:
 * [Peakbagger](https://www.peakbagger.com/climber/climber.aspx?cid=19475)